 Privacy and Security

 Coming to privacy and security, the Surfshark VPN offers a bunch of features to ensure user privacy is not compromised at any cost.
 For this, the service claims to stick to a no-log policy, which basically means that, irrespective of what you do on the internet, the service does not keep a log of details like your IP address, browsing history, session information, connection timestamps, etc.

 Further, talking about security, Surfshark says it uses AES-256-GCM encryption to protect the personal information of users, and also uses IKEv2/IPsec as a default protocol across all its apps.
 Besides this, the service also provides the option to choose OpenVPN, which is one of the popular and commonly used open-source protocols for VPN.
 While some of the older protocols such as PPTP or L2TP do offer security, they, however, lack the connection reliability and speeds, which is what protocols like IKEv2 and OpenVPN ensure does not happen.

 Last, but certainly not the least, Surfshark offers 24×7 expert support on its platform to allow users to connect to the experts and get solution for their queries.

 Surfshark VPN Pricing

 Surfshark VPN offers three different plans – 1 month, 25 months, and 12 months.
 Currently, the 25 months and 12 months plans are on discounts, with the 25 months plan available at 84% off for USD 47.76 (@ USD 1.91 per month) down from USD 298.75 and the 12 months plan available for 50% off at USD 71.88 (@ USD 5.99 per month) down from its regular price of USD 143.40.
-If you are on Android, sign up and download SurfShark Android VPN from here.
+You can sign up and download SurfShark VPN from here.